-Ask for the right person when you arrive and make sure you smile.
+- Start by asking for the right person and make sure you smile.

-Avoid answering just ‘yes’ or ‘no’ or using slang or abbreviated language.
+- Avoid answering just ‘yes’ or ‘no’ or using slang or abbreviated language.
 Where possible, support your answers with examples and previous experience or your studies.
-Using the STAR technique can really help to showcase your abilities – give an example of a Situation, the Tasks, the Action and the Result.

-The interviewer is very likely to ask you why you are interested in the job and you need to be able to explain clearly and articulately about why you are well-suited to the role and what skills you can bring to the position and company as a whole.
+- The interviewer is very likely to ask you why you are interested in the job and be able to explain clearly and articulately about why you are well suited and what skills you can bring to the position.